CodeFalcon363/CodeFalcon363/README.md

 <!-- Introduction -->
 <p align="center">
   I'm <strong>Anthony</strong>, a passionate Web Development and data science enthusiast.
-  I'm excited about the vast possibilities in ASP .NET core programming, machine learning, and more.
+  I'm excited about the vast possibilities in ASP .NET core programming, Laravel, Machine learning, and more.
 </p>

 <!-- Bio -->